A Truthful Message Leads Your Audience

-Whatever you say in your strategic message, make sure it’s true.
-Always tell the truth because:
+Whatever you say in your message, make sure it’s the truth.
+It’s practical to always tell the truth because:

 - It’s the right thing to do.